Corrected: An earlier version of this article incorrectly identified when passing PARCC exams becomes a graduation requirement in Maryland.

 After four years of controversy surrounding the federally funded tests from two multistate consortia, the first administration is a small-scale affair.
 Only one of the consortia—the Partnership for Assessment of Readiness for College and Careers, or PARCC—is giving tests this fall, and only to a fraction of its students.
 Tests created by the other group, the Smarter Balanced Assessment Consortium, won’t be given until the spring.

 The two groups of states used $360 million in U.S. Department of Education Race to the Top money to design the assessments tied to the Common Core State Standards.
 Those standards, released in 2010, are the product of an initiative led by groups representing the nation’s state governors and schools chiefs.

 The students who are currently taking the PARCC tests are on “block” schedules, in which courses cover an entire year’s study in one semester.
-The fall testing period includes students in six states: Arkansas, Illinois, Maryland, Mississippi, Ohio, and Rhode Island.
+The fall testing period: Arkansas, Illinois, Maryland, Mississippi, Ohio, and Rhode Island.
 Students on traditional schedules will take the PARCC exams during second semester.

 Altogether, more than 5 million students are expected to take the PARCC tests in nine states and the District of Columbia in 2014-15.

 Time and Technology

 PARCC’s test consists of two parts: performance tasks, which will be administered between Dec.
 1 and Dec.
 19 and involve complex reading, writing, and math tasks; and the end-of-year portion, composed of multiple-choice questions, which will be given between Dec.
 15 and Jan.
 16. States decide which days within those windows their districts will give the tests.